 In future filings, please provide the required ASC 840 disclosures for all periods that continue to be reported in accordance with ASC 840 or explain why such disclosures are not required.
 Reference is made to ASC 842-10-65-1(jj).

 We note you include adjustments in arriving at net operating profit after taxes that appear to remove your operating lease rent expense under GAAP and replace it with estimated depreciation and include lease adjustments in arriving at average invested capital.
 Please tell us your basis for including each of these adjustments, how you determined the amount of these adjustments, how the adoption of ASC 842 was considered for continuing to present these adjustments and how your presentation complies with the guidance in Question 100.04 of the Non-GAAP Financial Measures Compliance and Disclosure Interpretations.

 The SEC staff has focused on the quality of the disclosure around significant judgments and estimates associated with goodwill and intangible assets, including impairment assessments, frequently commenting on:

-Debt, quasi-debt, warrants and equity securities continue to be a source of restatements and revisions due to errors in the application of the relevant guidance.
-The accounting for such items often include critical accounting estimates that require significant judgment.
+Debt, quasi-debt, warrants, and equity securities continue to be sources of restatements and revisions due to errors in the application of the relevant guidance.
+The accounting for such items often includes critical accounting estimates that require significant judgment.
 The SEC staff has focused on the transparency and quality of the disclosures around these judgments and estimates, frequently requesting:

 Consumer Markets Assurance Leader, PwC US